Cap Corse

 Cap Corse ([kap kɔʁs]; Capicorsu, [kapiˈkɔrsu]; Capo Corso, [ˈkaːpo ˈkɔrso]), a geographical area of Corsica, is a 40 km long peninsula located at the northern tip of the island.
 At the base of it is the second largest city in Corsica, Bastia.
 Cap Corse is also a Communauté de communes comprising 18 communes.
 The area of the Communauté de communes is 305.7 km2, and its population was 6,706 in 2019.
+Cap Corse may also refer to a wine made in the region.

 The communes

 Starting on the west side and working north around the peninsula the communes are: